abradley2/backbone-boilerplate/README.md

 `npm run build` (builds both scripts and styles)

 All tasks can be run directly through Gulp in place of npm run if you have Gulp installed globally.

-Build tasks will minify their output.
-Watch tasks will add sourcemaps to the output.

 # The Build Process